-Improving the running economy of your athlete is a goal of every coach.
-There are numerous methods that we can employ to ensure that we are striving to maximize the economy of our athletes to its highest level.
+Improving running economy is a goal of every coach.
+There are numerous methods that can be employed to ensure that we are maximizing the economy of our athletes at the highest level.
 To that point, running economy can be gained through both mechanical, as well as physiological, gains.

 How does one begin to improve the economy of their athlete?

 Using your video analysis program and tools of choice, you can look to ensure a number of things:

 - Foot strike is below the center mass of the body.

 - No over-stride.